makerdao/pe-checklists/spell/spell-reviewer-goerli-checklist.md

         * [ ] `deployed_spell_created` timestamp
         * [ ] `deployed_spell_block` block number
       * [ ] Ensure Etherscan `Libraries Used` matches DssExecLib [Latest Release](https://github.com/makerdao/dss-exec-lib/releases/latest)
-       * [ ] (For your tests to be accurate) git submodule hash matches [dss-exec-lib](https://github.com/makerdao/dss-exec-lib/releases/latest) latest release's tag commit and inspect diffs if doesn't match to ensure expected behaviour (Currently Non-Critical pending the next DssExecLib release, double check that exec lib used by the contract matches the latest release)
+       * [ ] (For your tests to be accurate) git submodule hash matches [dss-exec-lib](https://github.com/makerdao/dss-exec-lib/releases/latest) latest release's tag commit and inspect diffs if doesn't match to ensure expected behaviour (Currently Non-Critical pending the next DssExecLib release, double check that the ExecLib used by the contract matches the latest release)
 * [ ] Archive matches `src`
   * [ ] `make diff-archive-spell` for current date or or `date="YYYY-MM-DD" make diff-archive-spell` (date as per cast timestamp)
-  * [ ] Ensure date corresponds to target exec date
+  * [ ] Ensure date corresponds to target Exec Sheet date
 * [ ] Tests
   * [ ] Check all CI tests are passing as at the latest commit _Insert most recent commit hash where CI was passing_